top of page

 You'll want to choose a spot that's in partial shade or afternoon shade so the leaves don't get scorched by the hot Texas sun (especially when temps exceed 100).
 You can grow ginger and galangal plants strategically under the shade of taller plants or, if in containers, move them to a shadier place in the garden during the hottest months of the year.
 Top dress with compost and mulch throughout the growing season to keep the soil moist and fertile with nutrients.

-For ease of harvesting, we prefer growing our ginger and galangal in big containers (grow bags or big metal tubs with holes drilled through the bottom work well).
+For ease of harvesting, we prefer growing our ginger-family plants in big containers (grow bags or big metal tubs with holes drilled through the bottom work well).
 Another benefit of containers is that you can move them around to see where the plants are happiest.

 Fall is the best time to harvest your ginger and turmeric plants.
-You can do it just before the first frost once temps are consistently in the 50s, so in Central Texas, October or November.
+You can do it just before the first frost once temps are consistently in the 50s, so in Central Texas, often November or so.
 You'll notice the leaves starting to dry and brown as the colder weather sets in, and that's a good indication that it's time to harvest.
 Some people like to harvest all of the plant and store the rhizomes in a bucket of sand for future use and/or planting.
 Or you can harvest just what you want to use and leave the rest in place.
+Some people harvest the rhizomes once all the leaves have died down, but we like to harvest them when the green leaves are still around.
+They’re tasty in tea and can also be wrapped around steamed fish.

 Don't forget that you can use the leaves too, which you can harvest anytime.
-Just be sure to leave most on the plants so they can photosynthesize and grow.
+Just be sure to leave most on the plants during the growing season so they can photosynthesize and help the rhizomes grow.

 Protecting Ginger and Galangal Plants from Freezes